 Many OA journals do not charge fees, or will waive fees if the author is from a developing country or does not have funding.
-OA fees are generally an acceptable expense - so you can budget for them in your grant application.
+OA fees are generally an acceptable expense in grants - so you can budget for them in your grant application.
 There are some other sources of help in paying fees:

 Assistance paying Article Processing Charges (APCs) of some OA journals:

 BioMed Central publishes more than 200 journals in the fields of science, technology, and medicine.

 Public Library of Science (PLoS) publishes a suite of biology and medical journals.

 Open Library of Humanities is a charitable organisation dedicated to publishing open access scholarship with no author-facing article processing charges (APCs).

 Open Humanities Press journals are leading open access publications in critical and cultural theory.